keiscool2468/dev_fyp_2017/README.md

 * ... more coming!

-### Demo Project

-A demo repository can be found from: https://github.com/waifung0207/ci_bootstrap_3_demo

 ### Server Environment

 Below configuration are preferred; other environments are not well-tested, but still feel free to report and issues.